Ys-sudo/gatsby-openai-firebase-starter/README.md

 - [Interested in developing the project?
 Click this link and contact me.](https://open-q-and-ai.netlify.app/early-access)
 - All the dirty setup work have been done for you!
 Configure and experiment with the repository.

-## Have fun and make somethig awesome!
+## Have fun and make something awesome!
 - Do you like it?
 Leave a star, follow or support me on ko-fi!
 Any help greatly appriciated, so i can make more software like this.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y4IT6E0)